The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

 Memorization alone won’t cut it.
-The NCLEX-PN tests your ability to apply knowledge in real-life nursing scenarios, especially in areas like delegation, safety, and therapeutic communication.
+The NCLEX LPN exam tests your ability to apply knowledge in real-life nursing scenarios, especially in areas like delegation, safety, and therapeutic communication.

 ✅ How to Avoid It:

-- Use case-based questions to practice clinical judgment
+- Use case-based LPN practice test questions to sharpen clinical judgment

 - Ask yourself: “What is the safest, most appropriate nursing action?”

-- Study test-taking strategies like the process of elimination, ABCs (Airway, Breathing, Circulation), and Maslow’s Hierarchy of Needs
+- Study test-taking strategies like ABCs and Maslow’s Hierarchy

 🧠 Mistake #3: Ignoring the NCLEX Test Plan